 Meal Options

-Factor caters to the needs of busy individuals striving to uphold a healthy lifestyle.
-Each carefully crafted meal focuses on incorporating lean protein, carbs, and fresh vegetables, resulting in tasty options like Shredded Chicken Taco Bowl and Chipotle-Rubbed Pork Chop.
+Factor caters to the needs of busy individuals who still want to eat healthy food.
+Each meal focuses on incorporating lean protein, carbs, and fresh vegetables, resulting in tasty-sounding options like Shredded Chicken Taco Bowl and Chipotle-Rubbed Pork Chop.

-It offers a diverse selection of over 35 meals on its menu each week, all of which are promised to be of "restaurant quality."
-To further accommodate various dietary preferences, customers can opt for the Chef’s Choice plan, which encompasses the entire menu, or select specific meal plans such as Keto, Calorie-Smart, Protein Plus, Flexitarian, or Vegan & Veggie.
+It offers a diverse selection of over 35 meals on its menu each week, all of which promise to be "restaurant quality."
+To choose from the whole menu, you can opt for the Chef’s Choice plan, or select specific meal plans such as Keto, Calorie-Smart, Protein Plus, Flexitarian, or Vegan & Veggie.

 a screenshot of factor's weekly menu offerings